vamsz/Rag_based_ppt/README.md

 - Windows helpers: run `start-backend.bat` and `start-frontend.bat` from the repo root.
 - Lint frontend: `cd frontend && npm run lint`.

-## License
-MIT - use freely for personal or commercial projects.